edoffagne/Rdarknet/README.md

               "data/dog.jpg", "out.jpg")
  ```

-Please note the weights are not include in the package and needs to be downloaded
+Please note the weights are not included in the package and need to be downloaded
 [here](https://pjreddie.com/media/files/yolo.weights).

 ## Installation